alvertogit/codetest/README.md

 ### HOW TO RUN EXERCISE 2 **WITHOUT DOCKER COMPOSE**

 Please note that this procedure requires having a running [postgreSQL] database accesible locally through 5432 port on your system.
-[Django] is used directly without employing [GNINX] or [Gunicorn].
+[Django] is used directly without employing [NGINX] or [Gunicorn].

 First create environment **.env** file using **.env.example** file as template inside **mysite** folder.
 Make sure that *POSTGRES_HOST=postgres_db* line is commented in **.env** or assign the value to *POSTGRES_HOST=127.0.0.1*.